dylan-lang/opendylan/documentation/getting-started/source/debug/index.rst

 ------------------------

-To debug in-process OLE servers and OLE controls, which must be built as DLLs, you can use the same debugging processes as described in `See Debugging DLLs <debug.htm#33057>`_.
+To debug in-process OLE servers and OLE controls, which must be built as DLLs, you can use the same debugging processes as described in `Debugging DLLs`_.

 If you want to test your server or control in a container application, simply enter the name of the application executable in the Executable